Running up the score: Stanford

 In the early 2000s, Stanford was considered the bottom-dweller of the Pac-10, whereas in-state rival USC was named the "Team of the Decade" by both CBSSports.com and Football.com, as well as the "Program of the Decade" by SI.com.
 However, after the arrival of head coach Jim Harbaugh to The Farm in 2007 and Stanford's record-breaking upset of the Trojans that fall, the Stanford-USC rivalry began to pick up in intensity and importance.
 During their 2009 meeting, Stanford was crushing USC in the Coliseum, leading 42–21 midway through the fourth quarter.
 After a touchdown run by future Heisman Trophy runner-up Toby Gerhart to bring the score to 48–21, Harbaugh kept the Cardinal offense on the field to attempt a two-point conversion.
 When asked what was going on, Harbaugh said, "I want to put fifty on these motherfuckers."
 The two-point conversion was unsuccessful, but Stanford would later score in the final minutes of the game, and ultimately won 55–21 after scoring 27 points in the fourth quarter.
 It was the worst home loss in USC history at the time, and is USC's largest margin of defeat in the Stanford-USC rivalry.

 After the game, USC head coach Pete Carroll approached Harbaugh and, visibly angry, asked "What's your deal?
 You alright?"
 To which Harbaugh retorted "I'm fine.
 What's your deal?"
 This moment (in addition to the aforementioned Stanford upset of #1 USC in 2007) is seen by many as the turning point of the Stanford Cardinal football program, which, for the next eight years, was one of the most successful programs in college football.

 Texas A&M

-In the same 2003 season that Oklahoma defeated Texas A&M 77–0 (see above), A&M themselves ran up the score in a 73–10 home romp against Baylor University.
-A&M naturally entered the rematch a year later as huge favorites, and the game was to be played the week prior to the major rematch game against Oklahoma.
-Perhaps too busy awaiting their moment of revenge against the Sooners the week to come, Texas A&M succumbed to the Baylor team they had humiliated the year before.
-As the Bears only managed three wins that entire 2004 season, the revenge-minded Baylor team's 35–34 overtime victory was arguably the biggest upset of the year.
-(Texas A&M did end up losing to Oklahoma again the following week, as well, although this time only by a score of 42–35.)
+During the same 2003 season in which Oklahoma defeated Texas A&M 77–0, Texas A&M ran up the score themselves in a 73–10 home rout of Baylor University.
+As a result, A&M entered the rematch the following year as heavy favorites, with the game scheduled the week before their highly anticipated showdown against Oklahoma.
+Perhaps looking ahead to their anticipated revenge against the Sooners, Texas A&M instead fell to the very Baylor team they had humiliated the previous season.
+With the Bears managing only three wins during the 2004 campaign, their 35–34 overtime victory stood out as one of the year’s biggest upsets.
+Texas A&M went on to lose to Oklahoma again the next week, this time by a narrower 42–35 margin.